 The Mixer can be externally controlled by Logic Remote for iPad or by a range of hardware controllers, from simple home studio models to high-end professional control surfaces.

-This feature lets you control the levels or other parameters of related tracks from any single channel in a group.
-So when you’re mixing multitracked drums, for example, it’s easy to trim the level of the whole group while maintaining the relative mix of the kit.
+Logic provides both Track Groups and VCA faders for taking on the special challenges that come with managing large mixes.
+Assign any selection of channels to a track group, then control the levels or other parameters of all tracks in the group from any single channel in the group.
+For example, when you’re mixing multi-tracked drums, it’s easy to trim the level of the whole group while maintaining the relative mix of the kit.
 You can have up to 32 groups, and a track can be a member of multiple groups.
+The levels of multiple channels can also be scaled using assignable VCA faders.

-All the parameters of the mixing desk, Smart Controls, and any plug-ins you use are integrated into a comprehensive track-based automation system, which allows for full, total-recall mixes.
+All the parameters of the mixing desk, Smart Controls, and any plug-ins you use are integrated into a comprehensive automation system which allows for complex, total-recall mixes.
+Automation can be written to either a track or individual regions to accommodate the needs of a variety of workflow scenarios.

 Using the system is simple and straightforward.
 No need to select or otherwise configure the parameters you want to automate beforehand.
 Just activate automation recording for a track, hit Play, and start moving controls.
 Your every move will be captured.
 View and edit the automation graphically for single or multiple tracks, including multiple parameters per track.
+Use either Trim or Relative mode to subsequently fine-tune existing automation.
 And synchronize the writing and editing of automation for multiple tracks using Track Groups.

-Logic Pro X offers end-to-end surround capabilities, allowing you to record, edit, and mix projects in surround up to 7.1.
-You can play, record, and process multi-channel, interleaved audio files.
+Logic Pro offers end-to-end surround capabilities, allowing you to record, edit, and mix projects in surround up to 7.1.
+You can play, record, and process multichannel, interleaved audio files.
 Surround level meters let you monitor volumes for all channels within a single channel strip.

 Logic Pro also supports 12 surround formats, making it ideal for those involved in the creation of film and TV soundtracks.
 You can even bounce your song to a stereo audio file and immediately burn it to CD.